How To Renew Your Travel Nursing Job

 One of the most common questions about working a travel nursing job is the process of renewal.
 If you like an assignment and want to extend it past the standard 13-week period, what can you do?

-As soon as you realize that a certain assignment is something you’d like to continue doing, our experts advise starting to think about the renewal process as soon as possible.
+As soon as you realize a specific assignment you’d like to continue, our experts advise starting the renewal process as quickly as possible.

 The first step is to actually ask for an extension.
 This is usually done by first mentioning the possibility to your nurse manager after a month into your assignment.
 This will let the hospital know that that you’re interested in staying on and extending your assignment — be it another 13 weeks, or even 26 weeks, depending on the hospital’s need and budget.